alterway/robotframework-drupallibrary/_sources/api.txt

 Python API
 ==========

-This API is intended to be used by third party Python apps authors who want to leverage **robotframework-drupallibrary**.
+This API is intended to be used by third party Python application authors who want to leverage **robotframework-drupallibrary**.
 You don't need to read this if you're a QA engineer who just want to use it.

 Subclassing is evil
 -------------------